cjschu17/Thesis2016-2017/presentations/ColloquiumPrezMod.md

 - Distant reading over close reading
   - "macro" over "micro" analysis
+  - account for features of discourse
+- Incorporate layout zone in analysis
 - Scholia are a huge corpus (148,978 words in 18 books)

 ---